 Hurricane Protection for Garage & Entry Doors

-If your home has an attached garage, think of that wide, roll-up door as a hurricane welcome mat.
-When 100-plus-mph winds hit the relatively thin aluminum panels of a standard door, typically, that door buckles and fails, allowing pressure to build up inside the house until it blows apart.
+If your home has an attached garage, think of that wide, roll-up door as a welcome mat for a hurricane.
+When 74-plus-mph winds hit the relatively thin aluminum panels of a standard door, typically, that door buckles and fails, allowing pressure to build up inside the house until it blows apart.

-Temporary reinforcing posts will improve your chances against a blow-in or pull-off.
+Temporary reinforcing posts to strengthen your garage door will improve your chances against a blow-in or pull-off.
 A retrofit kit, like the Secure Door system, sells for about $300 for a standard single door.
 Vertical posts slot into holes drilled in the floor and fasten at the top via a preinstalled bracket.
 When a storm warning goes out, you simply insert the posts to bolster the door.

 Beefed-up door hardware

-Some simple hardware changes are all it takes to dramatically improve the strength of a double entry door.
+For double-entry doors, some simple hardware changes are all it takes to dramatically improve the strength.
 For starters, replace hinge screws with longer versions that extend all the way through the surrounding framing.
-Change out the standard deadbolt for a longer-throw version, and add deadbolts top and bottom.
+Change out the standard deadbolt for a longer-throw version and add deadbolts on top and bottom.

 Multiple-point locking systems have two or more internal deadbolts, giving you added protection without compromising looks.
 Finally, add vertical locking pins to the top and bottom of the moveable door; in a traditional setup, only the stationary door has them.
 Make sure the lower pin extends down into concrete or solid wood.

-When the ground is saturated by floods or heavy rain, poorly rooted or sited trees can blow over onto your house or onto power lines, and dead branches can snap off and become airborne missiles.
-And it’s not just trees that pose a hazard.
-Even landscape features like the pool can be a problem.
-If flooding causes it to overflow, the chlorinated water can damage plants and grass, so remember to lower the water level in advance of the storm.
+When the ground is saturated by a flood or heavy rain, poorly rooted or sited trees can blow over onto your house or power lines, and dead branches can snap off and become airborne missiles.
+Here are a few other things to be mindful of.

 Well-pruned trees will weather a bad storm far better than those that are simply left to grow unattended.
 Structural pruning, particularly in a tree’s early years, can prevent it from developing competing trunks (called “co-dominant leaders”) that grow alongside each other from a central point.
-“That’s like the San Andreas Fault waiting to open up the next time there’s a big wind,” says horticulturalist Charles Livio.
+“That’s like the San Andreas Fault waiting to open up the next time there’s a big wind,” says horticulturist Charles Livio, vice president of the Landscape Inspector’s Association of Florida.
 “The trees just split in half.”

 Prune mature trees so that wind can blow through the canopy of leaves, not against it.
 “Very dense foliage presents a sail effect,” Livio explains.
-As for fruit trees, pick the fruit in advance of a storm if possible.
+As for fruit trees, pick the fruit before a storm, if possible.
 “That will lighten the load and reduce the risk of projectiles,” Livio says.